EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 - Proposal for a New Hook Candidate (All three hooks will be affected).
   - The Participant can submit a Proposal with new Hook hashes of above mentioned 4 Hooks.
 Once that Proposal is continuously supported by 80% of eligible Participants for 2 weeks, the existing hooks will be replaced by the proposed hooks.
-  - One owner can only have one new hook candidate at a time.
+  - One owner can have only one new hook candidate at a time.
   - Only one new hook candidate will get elected at a time.
-  - One participant can only vote for one new hook candidate at a time.
+  - One participant can vote for only one new hook candidate at a time.
 - Proposal for removing a Dud Host.
   - The Participant can submit a Proposal with the Xahau address of the host which is determined as a dud.
   - One owner can have multiple dud host candidate at a time.
-  - Multiple dud host candidates will get elected at a time.
+  - Multiple dud host candidates can get elected at a time.
   - One participant can vote for multiple dud host candidates at a time.
 - Proposal for changing the governance mode to piloted.
   - This proposal type will be created and handled automatically inside the hooks according to the current governing mode (if co piloted or auto piloted).